sunilheggodu/glusterdocs/docs/index.md

 GlusterFS is a scalable network filesystem suitable for data-intensive tasks such as cloud storage and media streaming.
-GlusterFS is free and open source software and can utilize common off-the-shelf hardware.
+GlusterFS is free and open source software and can utilize common off-the-shelf hardware or smoothly work in your cloud too.
+If you are looking at Gluster to provide PV (aka, Persistent Volumes) for your containers, you can follow the [Gluster CS documentation](Gluster for Containers/overview.md).
 To learn more, [please see the Gluster project home page](http://www.gluster.org).

 **Get Started: Quick Start/Installation Guide**